-Of course, you can always use parsley as a garnish.
+Of course, you can always use this versatile herb as a garnish.
 Here I have used it as a garnish on a platter which contains hummus and za’atar, pita bread, and some veggies.
 Za’atar is also one of the foods in my 1,000 Foods to Eat Project. 🙂

-Eat More Parsley!
+Eat More of This Amazing Herb!
 It is Delicious and Good for You!

 1,000 Foods to Eat Project